OleHolmNielsen/GPAW-benchmark-2023/README.md

 This information is only available with the GCC compiler version 4.9 and newer.
 Also the ```lscpu``` command will reveal information about the type of CPU.

-Brief EasyBuild installation instructions for CentOS 7 may be found in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules.
+Brief EasyBuild installation instructions for EL8 may be found in https://wiki.fysik.dtu.dk/niflheim/EasyBuild_modules.
 There is an official
 [EasyBuild installation](https://easybuild.readthedocs.io/en/latest/Installation.html)